tera8m4/jp-mpv-conf/README.md

 ## Interface and Keybinds
 - The user interface is minimal and customizable.
 - The gui elements of uosc are on the top and bottom of the screen.
-You can press right click to pull up the uosc menu.
+Press right click to pull up the uosc menu.
 - Going to utils > keybindings in the uosc menu will give you a list of all the default keybinds.
 ### Optional: Advanced configuration
 - Refer to the [manual](https://mpv.io/manual/master/) to edit mpv.conf for general configuration.